Sudden Infant Death Syndrome

 • Keep their head uncovered

-• Keep the cot clear of lots of toys and blankets
+• Keep the cot clear of toys and loose blankets

-• Avoid smoking.
-Avoid handling the baby after smoking (smoke stays on clothes).
+• Avoid smoking or handling the baby after smoking (smoke stays on clothes)

-• Avoid co-sleeping, particularly on a sofa or chair
+• Avoid co-sleeping on a sofa or chair

 Support

-The CONI team supports parents with their next infant after a sudden infant death.
-This provides extra support and home visits, resuscitation training and access to equipment such as movement monitors that alarm if the baby stops breathing for a prolonged period.
+The CONI programme supports parents with their next infant after a sudden infant death.
+It provides extra support, home visits, resuscitation training, and access to equipment, such as movement monitors, for reassurance.